diffplug/spotless/plugin-maven/README.md

 ### Requirements

-Spotless requires Maven to be running on JRE 8+.
+Spotless requires Maven to be running on JRE 11+.
+To use JRE 8, go back to [`2.30.0` or older](https://github.com/diffplug/spotless/blob/main/plugin-maven/CHANGES.md#2300---2023-01-13).

 <a name="applying-to-java-source"></a>